databricks/spark-perf/README.md

 ## Configuration

 To configure `spark-perf`, copy `config/config.py.template` to `config/config.py` and edit that file.
 See `config.py.template` for detailed configuration instructions.
-After editing `config.py`, execute `./bin/run` to run performance tests.
+After editing `config.py`, build the test jars and then, execute `./bin/run` to run performance tests.
 You can pass the `--config` option to use a custom configuration file.

 The following sections describe some additional settings to change for certain test environments: